Training Deep Physics-Informed Kolmogorov-Arnold Networks: Studied Partial Differential Equations

 \section{Studied Partial Differential Equations}

 In this appendix, we present the PDEs studied throughout this work, including their governing equations, boundary and/or initial conditions, and corresponding reference solutions.
-The equations are presented with the specific parameter values used for this study and are listed in the same order in which they appear in Section \ref{sec5} of the main text.
+The equations are listed in the same order in which they appear in Section \ref{sec5} of the main text.